boryspaulewicz/bhsdtr/Readme.md

 depends on duration (a within-subject variable) and order (a between-subject variable), but gamma (from which the criteria parameter vector is derived) depends only on order.
 There is only one random grouping factor - id - which represents the subjects.
+Note that the random effects specification is a *list of lists* of model formulate.
+That's because there can be more than one random grouping factor.

 ```
 fixed = list(delta = ~ -1 + duration:order, gamma = ~ -1 + order)